 - Information on local resources (lactation specialists, support groups, clinics, etc.)

-Launching Your Class
+Launching Your Workshop

-There are many ways to format and market an introductory breastfeeding class.
+There are many ways to format and market an introductory breastfeeding workshop.
 Identify your target market (i.e. parents in their second trimester who live/work in certain areas of your city) and focus your marketing to reach them.
 You can write blog articles, share information on social media, post fliers in local business that cater to pregnancy and breastfeeding and/or partner with health care providers to get the word out.

-Some class formats to try:
+Some formats to try:

 - Offer a short (one hour) free or low cost workshop that provides a sneak peek of your longer breastfeeding course.
 Be sure to collect contact information from attendees and let them know of your upcoming classes.